-3.5 Consultation with appropriate authorities
+Consultation with appropriate authorities

-When building in certain locations there may be local conditions that may limit the type of construction that can be used.
-This is particularly important with design wind speed classifications and soil types.
+When building in certain locations there may be local conditions or other site constraints that may limit the type of construction that can be used.
+This is particularly important with buildings that are constructed in areas subject to increased structural loading conditions that may occur due to geographical, topographical or climatic conditions and soil types.